 This photo is after the first flush of spring growth and the first trimming.
 I’ve also shortened the leader, and will let a new one grow out for a while before repeating that process.

 This Sweetgum, Liquidambar styraciflua, was slip-potted in March so I could continue its development as a bonsai.
 It hasn’t missed a beat, and it now throwing strong shoots that will set into branches before long.
 You can see it’s been wired out completely; this round of wire will be coming off by June, at which time I’ll have secondary branching in development.
 It’ll also be time to rein in the growth, in order to maintain the correct proportions in the tree.
 If you’d like to take on that chore, this tree is available at our Sweetgum Bonsai page and can be shipped next month.
+(You can search in the Bonsai Files for this or any other tree; use the search tool at the top right of this blog).

 Have you ever grown Blueberry, Vaccinium species, for bonsai?
 There are many Blueberries native to North America, and eight that grow in my home state including the so-called Tree Huckleberry that can grow to 30 feet in height (it’s the tallest of the Blueberries, as you might imagine).